Kudesunik/RTSoftTraining/README.md

-# LinuxModules
+# RTSoftTraining

-Linux kernel module examples
+Linux kernel module examples and other

 ### Disclaimer
 This is training project.
 It is not intended to be used for specific purposes.
 Project author is not liable for the use of this product.

 ### Build

-This is linux kernel modules.
+For linux kernel modules:

 1. Enter the directory of the module.